News:

 The admiration for James Braid was evident among the great and good of society.
 By the time of his death on 27 November 1950, Braid was an honorary member of Walton Heath, a director and shareholder in the club, the only honorary member of the Parliamentary Golfing Society and most cherished of all, elected as an honorary member of the Royal and Ancient Club.
 Despite Braid’s ability to easily move between social classes, it was never held against him by the working class.
 Not too dissimilar in being a founding member of the British PGA, it was Braid who insisted the local Walton-on-the-Hill villagers organize to petition for the formation of an Artisans Club associated with Walton Heath GC.
 Braid trained many artisans as assistant professionals who then went on to become head professionals.
 Gus Faulkner was one such recipient of Braid’s generosity of spirit.
 Faulkner came under the tutelage of Braid in 1910 and went on to become the pro at Pennard which may help explain why Braid was engaged as its architect.
 Of course, Gus' son, Max Faulkner, was the Champion Golfer of the 1951 Open held at Royal Portrush.
 As a measure of the Artisans' gratitude, Braid held the position of Honorary Captain of the Walton Heath Artisans Golf Club from its founding in 1906 until his death.

-James Braid is buried at St Peter's in Walton on the Hill, less than a half mile from his home on Meadow Walk and under a mile to his place of work.
+James Braid is buried at St Peter's in Walton on the Hill, less than a half mile from his home on Meadow Walk and not more than a par 4 to the 1st tee.

 The modest homes on Meadow Walk as the lane looked in Braid's day.
 Braid's house, Earlsferry, named for his place of birth is just out of shot to the right.
 In an ironic twist of fate, there is strong evidence to suggest that James Braid was actually born just over the village border in Elie.